Meet the women fighting back against dementia

 Did you know that two thirds of people with dementia are women?
 It’s also the leading cause of death for women over the age of 80.

 That’s why it’s important that as many women as possible get involved in dementia research.

-This International Women’s day, we meet just three of the hundreds of women who are fighting back.
+We meet just three of the hundreds of women who are fighting back.

 Research volunteer and champion

 My mother had severe dementia by the end of her life.
 By the end she had forgotten who she was, how to feed herself and absolutely everything else.